Korepi/Korepi-FAQ/README.md

 - Obviously, the cheat has to be updated to use in the brand new version of that anime game.
 - It will take about **1-2 weeks** to update depending on the complexity of that version.

+## 11 - If I got fans role already, do I have to keep sign in everyday to keep it?

+- No, because it was one-time action when you joined the server! **You can keep Fans forever**
 ---

 ## ⚠ Disclaimer